clomok/clomok/README.md

 - 👋 Hi, I’m Kyle
-- 👀 I’m interested in cyber security, automation, and web design.
+- 👀 I’m interested in cyber security, automation, AI & web development.
-- 🌱 I’m currently learning cyber security with plans to be a cloud architect.
+- 🌱 I’m currently working towards spreading cyber and information security knowledge & awareness as far and wide as possible.
-- 💞️ I’m looking to collaborate on setting up useful automations to promote better project management.
+- 💞️ I’m looking to collaborate with people that share the same mindset of building up the community around you while playing with cool stuff.
 - 📫 How to reach me ...  https://links.sd-tech-solutions.com | https://links.thekylestyle.com

 <!---